auttaja/gommand/docs/categories.md

 - `GetDescription() string`: Gets the description of the category.
 - `GetPermissionValidators() []gommand.PermissionValidator`: Gets the array of permission validators.
 This array cannot be nil.
 - `GetMiddleware() []gommand.Middleware`: Gets the array of permission validators.
 This array cannot be nil.
+- `GetCooldown() Cooldown`: Get the cooldown interface for this category.
+You should keep the result of this as nil if you don't want a category wide cooldown.

 For ease of use, gommand has the `Category` struct that implements all of these for you.
 The following attributes can be set in this: